bobanetwork/boba_legacy/boba_documentation/developer/nft-bridge.md

     emit Mint(_to, _tokenId);
   }

+  // [The input is madatory] The input must be `address _to, uint256 _tokenId, bytes memory _data`
-  // [SECURITY] Make sure that only L1 NFT bridge can burn tokens function burn(uint256 _tokenId) public virtual override onlyL1Bridge {
+  // [SECURITY] Make sure that only L1 NFT bridge can mint tokens function burn(uint256 _tokenId) public virtual override onlyL1Bridge {
     _burn(_tokenId);